 Virtual reality today is missing a core element of the reality that it emulates: touch.
 To fill that gap, Nikhil Baddam and Owen Friesen are constructing a haptic glove for Virtual Reality Environments

 Robert Li’s LED Umbrella Project includes the creation and display of 4 large outdoor umbrellas decorated with LEDs that are controlled by an Arduino.
 The Arduino is an open source microcontroller that Robert codes to control the colors and patterns of the LED strips.
 This project is currently in the…

-LK’s project, Stock Images of War, is a 360 film about recovery and the emotional turmoil that comes with the trauma after surviving sexual assault.
+LK’s project, is a 360 film about recovery and the emotional turmoil that comes with the trauma after surviving sexual assault.
 LK thought it extremely important to make her film in 360 Virtual Reality film format.
-Using this format, the viewer is no longer a passive…
+Using this format, the viewer is no longer a passive observer, but instead becomes…

 Amelia Voos and her team (Max Jarcho, Dan Matsumoto, Danielle Naassana, Bridget Chen, K.J.
 Burnett, TJ Jois, Irving Nestor, and Chris Wend) combined their efforts with technical support and artistic guidance from the DMC to create this interactive artwork, “Enlighten” which debuted at JHU’s 2016 Lighting of the Quads.
 Enlighten…

 Jamie and Kemi created a multimedia dance composition including live dance and video projections for the 2016 Temps d’Afrique annual dance showcase.
 Their intention was to create a digital dance team.
 To get this effect, they combined pre-recorded graphics and a live dancer whose careful choreography interacted with the graphics…